loda-lang/loda-programs/programs/oeis/list0.md

 * [A007689](http://oeis.org/A007689) ([L15 program](A007689.asm)): a(n) = 2^n + 3^n.
 * [A007742](http://oeis.org/A007742) ([L04 program](A007742.asm)): a(n) = n*(4*n+1).
 * [A007758](http://oeis.org/A007758) ([L05 program](A007758.asm)): a(n) = 2^n*n^2.
+* [A007814](http://oeis.org/A007814) ([L29 program](A007814.asm)): Exponent of highest power of 2 dividing n, a.k.a. the binary carry sequence, the ruler sequence, or the 2-adic valuation of n.
 * [A007877](http://oeis.org/A007877) ([L03 program](A007877.asm)): Period 4 zigzag sequence: repeat [0,1,2,1].
 * [A007879](http://oeis.org/A007879) ([L31 program](A007879.asm)): Chimes made by clock striking the hour and half-hour.
 * [A007887](http://oeis.org/A007887) ([L29 program](A007887.asm)): a(n) = Fibonacci(n) mod 9.